 The house has 6 bedrooms + 5.5 baths.

 The filmmakers took a corner of the bedroom below, beside the Rookwood-tiled fireplace…

 …and used it for this scene with Carol and her daughter Rindy:

 The Production Designer for Carol was Judy Becker.

-Here’s a shot from the movie taken from this room, looking into the one with the green fireplace (below):
+Here’s a shot from the movie taken from the room above, looking into the one with the green fireplace: